 Furthermore, in reconstructing the accident, witness statements from those who have personal knowledge of the accident can be extremely valuable.
 For example, statements from:

 Federal and State Trucking Regulations

-Truck accident law is similar to the legal rules that determine who is responsible for the personal damage resulting from a traffic collision.
-When you file a car accident claim, in order to prove a party’s negligence, you must prove the following elements:
+Truck accidents law is similar to the legal rules that determine who is responsible for the personal damage resulting from a traffic collision.
+When you file an accident claim with the assistance of a truck accident lawyer and in order to prove a party’s negligence, you must prove the following elements: